Zieria vagans

+Description

-DescriptionZieria vagans is an open, straggly shrub which grows to a height of 2 m and has thin branches covered with soft hairs when young.
+Zieria vagans is an open, straggly shrub which grows to a height of 2 m and has thin branches covered with soft hairs when young.
 The leaves are composed of three narrow elliptic leaflets, the central leaflet 32-45 mm long and 3-6 mm wide.
 The leaves have a petiole 5-13 mm long.
 The lower surface of the leaflets is more or less glabrous and the upper surface is rough and has a dense covering of hairs.
 The flowers are arranged in groups of three to fifteen in leaf axils, the groups shorter than the leaves.
 The groups are on a hairy stalk 5-13 mm long.
 The flowers are surrounded by scale-like bracts 1-6 mm long which remain during flowering.
 The sepals are triangular, about 1 mm long and wide and the four petals are creamy white, elliptic in shape, about 2 mm long, 1-1.5 mm wide and hairy on both surfaces.
 There are four stamens.
 Flowering occurs between August and February and is followed by fruits which are more or less glabrous capsules about 4 mm long and 2 mm wide.